Fly over Kilauea summit in awe-inspiring drone footage

-VOLCANO, Hawaii --Ever wondered what it's like to soar over the summit of an active volcano as ash plumes thousands of feet into the air?
+KILAUEA VOLCANO, H.I. --Ever wondered what it's like to soar over the summit of an active volcano as ash plumes thousands of feet into the air?

 That's exactly what scientists with the United States Geological Survey got to experience as they sent a drone-mounted camera to survey the summit of Kilauea in Hawaii.
 Three weeks into the volcano's eruption, scientists said the summit is still too dangerous to survey on foot.